 Pain in your lower back is … well … a pain in the back!
 We spend a lot of time sitting — at the computer, in the car, in front of the television and while we eat — which can weaken the muscles that support the lower back, causing pain.
 Additionally, poor posture, improper lifting, abdominal surgery, overuse and injury can cause pain in your lumbar spine region.
 According to the World Health Organization, 60–70 percent of people will experience this pain at least once.
 Furthermore, the National Institute of Health reports that 20 percent of those that experience lower back pain will develop chronic symptoms.
-Lower back pain is a common trauma with few effective treatment options, but incorporating yoga into your lifestyle can help ease your pain.
+Lower back pain is a common trauma with few effective treatment options.
+Introduce yoga into your lifestyle to ease your pain.

 A study by the National Institute for Complementary and Alternative Medicine concluded that yoga classes are effective in reducing symptoms of chronic lower back pain.
 Yoga is a spiritual and physical exercise that incorporates breath control with specific postures to benefit both the body and the mind.
 The researchers determined that the stretching and strengthening combined with breathing activities were very beneficial.
 Merissa Encarnacion, doctor of physical therapy for Boca Raton Regional Hospital agreed.
 “Lower back pain has many causes that all lead to lower back and abdominal weakness,” she said.
 “Yoga focuses on core strength and stability with proper body mechanics and flexibility.
 Core stability is necessary for decreased back pain.”
 Encarnacion recommended gentle yoga while listening to your body and knowing your limitations (meaning don’t work through the pain).
 She warned that yoga may not be suitable for pain resulting from an injury and stressed the importance of consulting your physician before starting any exercise regime.